NSW Work Injury Claim

 4. Evidence response: the worker usually needs treating doctor, surgeon, physiotherapy, and work-duty evidence that answers the insurer’s reason directly.

-5. PIC or threshold pathway: if the dispute does not resolve, the evidence may need to support a Personal Injury Commission (PIC) dispute or section 66/WPI assessment strategy.
+5. PIC or WPI process: if the dispute does not resolve, the evidence may need to support a Personal Injury Commission (PIC) dispute or a section 66 permanent impairment assessment.

 What good medical evidence should explain